lcanady/mu-queue/README.md

 // Create the queue.
 Iterval is set in miliseconds. q.queue('intervalQueue', {interval:4000});

-// -- create a job and add it to the queue as defined above
+// Add the job to the queue.
+q.add('intervalQueue', 'testJob', job);

 // Start the queue
 q.start('intervalQueue');